GustavoKuroda/simple_sim/README.md

  model.resource(1) # total_servers
  ```

- To trace the trace the events and the respective time of occurrence, the `trace` method can be used with the argument `True`.
+ To trace the events and the respective time of occurrence, the `trace` method can be used with the argument `True`.

  ```
  model.trace(True)